intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 The facets of the robustness principle that protect against defects or attack are understood to be necessary guiding principles for the design and implementation of networked systems.
-However, an interpretation that advocates for tolerating unexpected inputs is no longer considered best practice in all scenarios.
+However, an interpretation that advocates for tolerating unexpected inputs is no longer recommended in this document, instead whereever possible active maintenance to enable quic updates should be applied.

 Time and experience shows that negative consequences to interoperability accumulate over time if implementations silently accept faulty input.
-This problem originates from an implicit assumption that it is not possible to effect change in a system the size of the Internet.
+This problem is discussed in more detail in section {{decay}}.
+Deployments where this problem is obsevered are often based an implicit assumption that it is not possible to effect change in a system the size of the Internet.
 When one assumes that changes to existing implementations are not presently feasible, tolerating flaws feels inevitable.
+While it might not be possible to change these deployed systems, as discussed in section {{applicability}}, new deployments should consider abilities for active maintenance, also for security reasons.

 Many problems that this third aspect of the robustness principle was intended to solve can instead be better addressed by active maintenance.
 Active protocol